zang0902/EM-Net/README.md

 # EM-Net
-The code for "EM-Net: Efficient Channel and Frequency Learning with Mamba for 3D Medical Image Segmentation" (MICCAI 2024)
+The code for "EM-Net: Efficient Channel and Frequency Learning with Mamba for 3D Medical Image Segmentation" [Arxiv](https://arxiv.org/abs/2409.17675) | MICCAI 2024

 ## 🚧 Under Construction 🚧